TigerTopher/flash-flask/README.md

 ```
 Guide Outline:
+Foreword
 I. Installing Flask
   A. Linux Guide
   B. Windows Guide
 II.
 Hello World in Flask
 ```

+## Foreword: Why Flask?
+Why flask?
+Why study a microframework if I could just study real `frameworks` such as Django?
+Why should I waste my time learning Flask?

+A short, simple answer is that many developers use frameworks such as RoR and Django to develop sites whose functionalities doesn't really need to use such sophisticated, complicated frameworks.
+Moreover, the learning curve for complete frameworks are logically way steeper than microframeworks.
+Surely, Flask will be suitable for first-time non-framework developers.

+Please read this 2-minute article before starting with Flask.
+[Check out this link.](http://flask.pocoo.org/docs/0.10/foreword/#what-does-micro-mean):

 ## I. Installing Flask

 To install Flask, we would be needing to 3 things: